justi-lai/CodeArch/README.md

 1. **Configure Your AI Provider**

-   - Open VS Code Settings (Ctrl+Comma > Extensions > CodeScribe)
+   - Open VS Code Settings (Ctrl+Comma > Extensions > CodeArch)
    - Set your AI provider (Gemini/OpenAI/Claude/Hugging Face)
    - The extension will prompt you to enter your API key when first used

 2. **Select Your Model**

-   - Use Ctrl+Shift+P and run "CodeScribe: Select Model"
+   - Use Ctrl+Shift+P and run "CodeArch: Select Model"
    - Choose from available models for your provider
    - Models are automatically filtered based on your selected AI provider

 3. **Start Analyzing**

-   - Right-click any file and select "Analyze with CodeScribe"
+   - Right-click any file and select "Analyze with CodeArch"
-   - Use Ctrl+Shift+P and run "CodeScribe: Analyze Current File"
+   - Use Ctrl+Shift+P and run "CodeArch: Analyze Current File"
    - Open the chat panel for interactive analysis

-4. **Verify Setup**: CodeScribe automatically checks dependencies on first use
+4. **Verify Setup**: CodeArch automatically checks dependencies on first use

 ## Usage Examples